 You'll explore the potential of creating your own text as the basis for an illustrated narrative.
-And you'll develop your understanding of storytelling and narrative structure not only through visual material but also through writing.
+You'll also develop your understanding of storytelling and narrative structure not only through visual material but also through writing.

 Context and Theory

-Through a series of lectures, seminars and workshops, you're introduced to key debates and issues concerning the history, production and consumption of visual culture.
+Through a series of lectures, seminars and workshops, you'll be introduced to key debates and issues concerning the history, production and consumption of visual culture.
 This is given critical context through discussions on the social, political, economic and intellectual context.

 This unit introduces you to documentary illustration which can also be referred to as 'reportage' or visual journalism.
 The use of the terms 'reportage' and 'journalism' do not mean that this type of illustration only appears in newspapers and magazines.
 In this unit, you'll take on the role of the instigator and the protagonist, and will develop your personal viewpoint.